 In hindsight, I think I made a personnel mistake in one of my Svedala matches.
 Of course there’s no way of knowing what would have happened had I acted differently.
 I just think I missed an opportunity from a couple of different perspectives.

 Here’s the scenario…

-We were away to the team second from bottom in the league (we’re currently in first).
-It’s a team whose only victories have come against the bottom team.
+We were away to the team second from bottom in the league (we were currently in first).
+It’s a team whose only victories had come against the bottom team.
 We beat them 3-0 at home on the first day of the season.

 A big focus for us was getting a clean 3-0 win.
 This is for two reasons.

 First, we hadn’t done that in a while – about four months.
 The team joked about how we always seemed to want to play extra.
 At the time we led the league in sets played.
 The not so funny part of that is the extra play does take its toll.
 We had a very small squad (just 8 at the time).
 With 11 matches between then and March 6th, and then playoffs to follow, limiting the pounding on the bodies could only help.

 The second reason is you never know when it might come down to a set differential tie break.

 We won the first set 25-20.
 The second set had a kind of ugly start, but we pulled away after the 9-9 point and won 25-17.
 In the third set we went up 11-5 and 13-7 before allowing them to slowly claw back.
 They got it to 19-19.
 We eventually went back out in front 23-20, but again let them back in and only managed to win 27-25.

 It had been my hope to try to get my second setter some setting time during the match, rather than just being used as a defensive sub for our OPP.
 During the match, though, I was fixated on having her set while in for the OPP.
 That would see our starting setter hit, which she is perfectly capable of doing (it’s something I’ve thought about being an option should we have an injury issue).